awsimaya/Lambda-Layers/readme.md

 As you can see, the QueueHelperLibrary package along with the other dependencies have been packaged into a layer.

 Now you might wonder, why did I have to create an entirely new Lambda solution just to throw away.
 It doesn’t actually have to be that way.
-You just need to create an .xml file with the list of NuGet packages that need to be created into a Layer.
+You just need to create a .xml file with the list of NuGet packages that need to be created into a Layer.
 The format of the package should be as below.

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">